weather_iconDublin | 16.81 °C | AQI 5

 ---Advertisement---

 Every year around this time, Delhi’s residents face significant health risks as a result of its worsening air quality.
-With Air Quality Index (AQI) levels frequently crossing the 400 mark in many areas, the risk of respiratory illnesses, cardiac conditions, and mental health impacts rises dramatically.
+With Air Quality Index (AQI) levels frequently crossing the 400 mark in many areas, the risk of respiratory illnesses, cardiac conditions, and impact on mental health rises dramatically.
 Hospitals report a 10-15% increase in respiratory cases during this season, and conditions like asthma and COPD worsen for many.
 The particulate matter in the air can penetrate deep into the lungs and even the bloodstream, triggering inflammation and increasing heart and lung diseases.
-Vulnerable groups, including children, elderly people, and those with compromised immunity, are at greater risk, as are pets and wildlife.
+Vulnerable groups, including children, elderly people, and those with compromised immunity, are at greater risk as well as the pets and wildlife.

-Delhi government has implemented several preventive measures, such as banning firecrackers, enforcing the Graded Response Action Plan (GRAP), and launching public awareness campaigns.
+Delhi government has already implemented several preventive measures, such as banning firecrackers, enforcing the Graded Response Action Plan (GRAP), and launching public awareness campaigns.
 The GRAP imposes restrictions on construction activities, industrial operations, and the use of diesel generators.
 However, these steps, though necessary, have seen limited success.
-Even with a ban, the bursting of firecrackers continues, with nearly 18% of Delhi-NCR families planning to burst crackers despite the health risks, suggests a survey by the NGO ‘LocalCircles’.
+Even with a ban, the bursting of firecrackers continues, with nearly 18% of Delhi-NCR families eager to burst crackers despite the health risks, according to a recent survey by the NGO ‘LocalCircles’.
 Enforcing the ban effectively remains challenging, as the cultural attachment to firecrackers and lack of stringent penalties make compliance difficult.

 The recurring pollution crisis in Delhi calls for a comprehensive, long-term approach beyond temporary solutions.
-Key measures should include expanding public transport to reduce private vehicle use, increasing green cover to absorb pollutants, shifting industries toward clean energy, and launching awareness campaigns on pollution’s health risks and eco-friendly celebrations.
+Key measures should include expanding public transport to reduce use of private vehicles, increasing green cover to absorb pollutants, shifting industries toward clean energy, and launching awareness campaigns on pollution’s health risks and eco-friendly celebrations.

-Diwali, known as the festival of lights, can be celebrated in more sustainable ways.
-People are being encouraged to celebrate Diwali through more eco-friendly celebrations, such as lighting earthen lamps (‘diyas’) and using LED lights.
+Diwali, known as the festival of lights, can surely be celebrated in more sustainable ways.
+People should be encouraged to celebrate Diwali through more eco-friendly ways, such as lighting earthen lamps (‘diyas’) and using LED lights.
 By avoiding firecrackers, we can honour the spirit of Diwali without compromising the health of Delhi’s residents or the environment.
 The fight against pollution in Delhi is not just about curbing one festive tradition; it’s about creating a sustainable future where air quality doesn’t dictate the quality of life.
-This Diwali, let’s focus on celebrating with light and love, not smoke and noise, and take a step towards a cleaner, healthier Delhi.
+This Diwali, let’s focus on celebrating the festival with light and love, not smoke and noise, and take a step towards a cleaner, healthier Delhi.

 HISTORY